Dear EN2017 Presenter,

 Because all General and Concurrent Sessions at EN2017 will be webcasted and archived, all presenters must use the standard EN2017 PowerPoint presentation template, which is available here.
 The EN2017 PowerPoint template is pre-formatted for widescreen display onsite and widescreen webcasting.
 When beginning to develop your PowerPoint, you are strongly encouraged to start in widescreen (16:9 aspect ratio) only.
 Past experience has shown that converting PowerPoints first developed in other aspect ratios to widescreen format creates significant formatting issues, resulting in poor display on site and on the webcast.

-All Final PowerPoints are due to Greg McNelly at gmcnelly [at] ecos.org by April 17.
-Your PowerPoint will be converted to PDF format and posted to the EN2017 Agenda at http://www.exchangenetwork.net/en2017-agenda/.
+All Final PowerPoints are due to Eddie Ortiz at eortiz [at] ecos.org by April 19.
+Your PowerPoint will be converted to PDF format and posted to the EN2017 Agenda at https://www.exchangenetwork.net/en2017-agenda/.
 Please review the Agenda to ensure that your name, affiliation, and presentation title(s) match your final submittal and that your PowerPoint displays correctly.

-Because only “Final” presentations will be posted to the EN2017 Agenda, please do not submit “draft” or “almost final” presentations to Greg.
+Because only “Final” presentations will be posted to the EN2017 Agenda, please do not submit “draft” or “almost final” presentations to Eddie in April.

 Your Final PowerPoint will be pre-loaded onto the webcasting system by ECOS’ webcast contractor before you arrive in Philadelphia; therefore, you do not need to bring a copy of your PowerPoint on a thumb drive to the Meeting.